atidyshirt/University/COSC264/notes.md

 **Example of FEC**

-- There are 25 = 32 possible codwords of which 4 are valid, leaving 28 invalid codewords.
+- There are 25 = 32 possible codewords of which 4 are valid, leaving 28 invalid codewords.

 We try to map the code words as closely as we can, here is a table to further explain: